rnato35/one-click-aws-eks/blog-post-dev-to.md

 ## Call to Action

-Deploy your own three-tier architecture with **one push**:
+Deploy your own three-tier architecture with **one command**:
 [GitHub Repository](https://github.com/rnato35/one-click-aws-three-tier-eks)

-This builds perfectly on the secure backend from [post #1](https://dev.to/rmendoza/-one-click-deployments-1-bootstrap-a-gitops-ready-aws-terraform-backend-with-github-actions-49n2).
-Together, they give you a complete, production-ready AWS foundation with GitOps workflows and zero manual setup.
+This gives you a complete, production-ready AWS foundation with automated infrastructure provisioning and application deployment through Terraform.

 ---